 - Get a Price Reduction: A seller of a home in need of repair should offer you a significant discount on price, depending on the amount of work needed.
 If you’re not seeing a reasonable break on the price, consider whether the investment of money and time is worth it before pursuing financing.

-For more information about our Renovation and Construction Loans, Go Here or Contact a Local Branch today!
+For more information about our Renovation and Construction Loans, Go Here or Contact a Mortgage Center today!